alfred-wrigfors/1DT305/README.md

 ## Introduction
 > [!NOTE]
-> I, the author, have multiple years of both embedded hardware and software design.
+> I, the author, have multiple years of both embedded hardware design and software development.
 The level of complexity of this project is not reasonable for a beginner IoT-project!

 ## Goals
  - WiFi enabled